 The GDPR (General Data Protection Regulation) is the most important development of Data Protection Law for decades.
-It will strengthen and ultimately replace the existing Data Protection Act (1998) and is designed to protect the personal data and privacy of citizens across Europe.
-GDPR will not be affected by the UK’s exit from the EU and the Regulation comes fully into effect on 25 May 2018.
+It strengthened and ultimately replaced the existing Data Protection Act (1998) and is designed to protect the personal data and privacy of citizens across Europe.
+GDPR will not be affected by the UK’s exit from the EU and the Regulation came into effect on 25 May 2018.

-What is PAW Consulting Ltd doing to prepare for GDPR?
+What WOODWHITE ACCOUNTANTS LTD did to prepare for GDPR?

-We are taking many steps across the entire business to ensure we will be ready for GDPR.
-We are identifying what personal data we hold for our customers, why we hold it, where it is stored and for how long.
-We are already compliant with the Data Protection Act and our compliance with GDPR will build on this foundation.
+We took many steps across the entire business to ensure we were ready for GDPR.
+We identified what personal data we held for our customers, why we held it, where it is stored and for how long.
+We were already compliant with the Data Protection Act and our compliance with GDPR was build on this foundation.

 - Appointment of Data Protection Officer and formation of steering committee to organise support to undertake this important work – COMPLETE

 - Thorough audit of all areas of our business, products and services which are likely to be impacted by GDPR – COMPLETE

 - Identify all systems and locations that hold personal data to ensure we know whether that data is held, why we hold it and for how long – COMPLETE